Revisiting the [C II]$_{158 \mu \text{m}}$ line-intensity mapping power spectrum from the EoR using non-uniform line-luminosity scatter: Introduction

 \section{Introduction}

 Probing the early galaxies from the Epoch of Reionization (EoR) is challenging, demanding very high resolution and sensitivities from the instruments trying to probe these galaxies.
-Observatories like HST \citep{Robertson+2015}, ALMA \citep{Le_F_vre_2020} and upcoming instruments like JWST, can detect these galaxies in small numbers.
-However, point-source detections through spectroscopy or photometry are expensive because they consume a significant amount of observational time.
+Observations with HST~\citep{Robertson+2015}, ALMA~\citep{Le_F_vre_2020}, SUBARU~\citep{Kashikawa+2006,Kashikawa+2011,Kashikawa+2014,Itoh+2018,Matsuoka+2018}, LAGER~\citep{Zheng+2017,Hu+2017,Hu+2019,Harish+2021,Wold+2022} have detected them in small numbers.
+Upcoming instruments like JWST~\citep{Steinhardt+2021} will further improve on the detections of these early galaxies.
+However, point-source detections through spectroscopy or photometry consume a significant amount of observational time and are thus expensive.

-Line-intensity mapping (LIM) of galaxies \citep{Visbal_2010,Gong_2011_2} is a possible solution for this, by which one can detect the integrated flux of atomic or molecular line emissions from numerous sources at once, without resolving them individually and with reduced sensitivity requirements.
-Moreover, it will significantly cut down the observational hours required to map large volumes of the sky and probe numerous samples, to infer about the statistical properties of the source distribution.
-The \cii$_{158 \mu\text{m}}$ emission line is a promising candidate for LIM \citep{Gong_2011,Silva_2015,Dumitru_2019,Yue_2019,Sun_2021, Murmu+2021}, and experiments like CONCERTO \citep{lagache_2017,Concerto}, TIME \citep{Crites_2014,Sun_2021}, FYST \citep{Cothard_2020,CCAT-Prime_collaboration}, TIM \citep{Vieira+2020} are already targeting this line to detect the early galaxies with LIM.
+Line-intensity mapping (LIM) of galaxies \citep{Visbal_2010,Gong+2011a} is a possible solution for this, by which one can detect the integrated flux of atomic or molecular line emissions from numerous sources at once, without resolving them individually and with reduced sensitivity requirements.
+Moreover, it will significantly cut down the observational hours required to map large volumes of the sky and probe numerous galaxy samples, to infer about its properties.
+The line emission candidates promising for LIM experiments include [\ion{C}{ii}]$_{158 \umu\text{m}}$~\citep{Gong+2011b,Silva_2015,Dumitru_2019,Yue_2019,Sun_2021, Murmu+2021}, CO~\citep{Gong+2011a,Lidz+2011,Silva_2015,Li+2016,Breyesse+2017,Breyesse+2019,Ihle+2019,Moradinezhad_Dizgah+2019,Moradinezhad_Dizgah+2022}, Ly-$\alpha$~\citep{Visbal+2018,Heneka+2021} etc. Instruments like CONCERTO~\citep{lagache_2017,Concerto}, TIME~\citep{Crites_2014,Sun_2021}, FYST~\citep{Cothard_2020,CCAT-Prime_collaboration}, TIM~\citep{Vieira+2020} will be targeting the [\ion{C}{ii}]$_{158 \umu\text{m}}$ line.
+On the other hand, we have detections of the CO signal with COPSS~\citep{Keating+2015,Keating+2016}, COMAP~\citep{Ihle+2019,Chung+2021,Cleary+2021,Ihle+2021} and mmIME~\citep{Breysse+2022}.
+Future phases of the COMAP experiment will target the CO line to probe the EoR~\citep{Breysse+2021}.
+Similarly, SPHEREx~\citep{Visbal+2018,Heneka+2021,Cox+2022} and CDIM~\citep{Visbal+2018,Cooray+2019,Heneka+2021} will be mapping the universe with Ly-$\alpha$ detections.
+These experiments will be capturing the sky-fluctuations of the LIM signal, enabling us to estimate statistics, e.g., the power spectrum.
+It will aid us in understanding the large-scale distribution and the astrophysical properties of the ionizing sources from the EoR.